Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 My question: has anyone experienced this or knows any possible cures or diagnosis?

 I'm hesitant to post a suggestion, because I'm not sure what you mean by "the disks in her spine move a bit easier than healthy people".
 But I'll tell you my (short) story.
 My back would hurt if I stood for awhile, or went shopping (slow-paced walking).
 I realized it was my muscles knotting up.
 I learned a stretch that I do every single morning in bed before I get up; and my back rarely aches anymore.
 Here's the stretch: while lying flat on my back, I gently pull up one knee to my chest (I kind of 'hug' my knee to hold it in place).
-I hold that for about 20 seconds, then gently lay my leg down again; then pull up the other knee.
-I make sure to be very relaxed while doing this, and don't pull harder than necessary.

 If your mother went to physical therapy, she probably learned stretching moves too.
 She should continue those.
 It takes time, but I believe a lot of our aches and pains are caused by muscle knots and poor flexibility, and also poor posture.
 I wish her the best.